1/285 Rundle Street, Adelaide, South Australia

 Jock Zonfrillo may hail from the land of kilts and tartan, but what he doesn’t know about Australian native tucker isn’t worth knowing.

-Jock made his first trip to Australia in the late 1990s, and went in search of ‘the taste of Australia’.
-He tried all sorts of food from this multicultural nation of ours – Thai, Malay, Greek, French, Japanese – but never felt that he found the true, authentic Australian cuisine he was searching for.
-He decided to discover it for himself, and began a journey which has led, over two decades, to the door of Restaurant Orana in Rundle Street.
+Jock made his first pilgrimage to Australia in the late 1990s, spending a year in search of the ‘taste of Australia’.
+He tried all sorts of food from this multicultural nation of ours – Thai, Malay, Greek, French, Japanese – but never felt he had found the true, authentic Australian cuisine he was searching for.
+When he immigrated in January 2000, he decided to discover it for himself and began a journey which has led, over two decades, to the door of Restaurant Orana in Rundle Street.

-Jock opened Orana in 2013 as a place to showcase the Pandora’s box of ingredients, tastes and flavours our wide brown land has to offer.
-‘Orana’ means ‘welcome’ in many Aboriginal languages, and he felt it perfectly summed up the meaning and identity behind the venture.
-Jock has travelled Australia widely, and spent time visiting different communities, learning about their food culture and the connection members have to their food and their land.
-He buys ingredients directly from these communities, ensuring all money goes straight to the source.
-The restaurant has two full-time foragers who supply the kitchen with ingredients right from the outdoor pantry that is South Australia.
+Jock opened Orana in 2013 as a place to highlight the Pandora’s box of ingredients, tastes and flavours our expansive brown land has to offer.
+‘Orana’ means ‘welcome’ in many Aboriginal languages, and Jock felt it perfectly summed up the meaning and identity behind the venue.
+Jock has now travelled Australia extensively and spent time visiting different communities, learning about their food culture and the connection members have with their food and their land.
+Jock buys ingredients directly from these communities, ensuring all money goes straight to the source.
+The restaurant also has a full-time forager, Peter Watts, who supplies the kitchen with ingredients right from the outdoor pantry that is the expanse of the state of South Australia.

-Jock and Shannon use ingredients from all over Australia.
-The gubinge comes from the West Kimberleys, Davidson plums from North Queensland, and Dorrigo Pepper from the NSW tablelands.
-Within South Australia, they source karkalla from the Coorong and lemon myrtle and riberries from the Adelaide Hills.
-At any one time, there are 65 native ingredients on the menu.
+Jock and Sam use ingredients from all over Australia.
+The gubinge comes from the West Kimberleys, Davidson plums from North Queensland, and Dorrigo Pepper from the NSW Tablelands.
+Within South Australia, they source Karkalla from the Coorong and lemon myrtle and riberries from the Adelaide Hills.
+At any one time, there are between 50 to 60 native ingredients on the menu.
 As you’d imagine, they are always working with the seasons, and constantly changing the menu accordingly.

-Restaurant Orana provides modern day Australians with a lifeline back to the ancient history of this land, and an understanding and appreciation of the incredible flavours and ingredients used by the first inhabitants.
-The cooking techniques are balanced and the style is modern and classical, and the end result is simply out of this world.
+Restaurant Orana provides modern-day Australians with a lifeline back to the ancient history of their country and an understanding and appreciation of the incredible flavours and ingredients used by our first inhabitants.
+The cooking techniques are balanced, and the style is modern and classical.
+The end result is simply out of this world.